IRegiani/web-crawler/Readme.md

 Start the Mongo Database and then create a file `local.js` inside config or use the environment variables defined in `custom-environment-variables.json`.
 Run the service with `npm run local`

-A docker-compose file is provided: `docker-compose -f docker-compose.yaml up`.
+A docker-compose file is provided: `docker-compose -f docker-compose.yaml up --detach`.
 All environment variables are placeholders and **must be updated**

 Alternatively, the Mongo DB can be run with only `docker run -d --name crawler-db -p 27017:27017 -e MONGO_INITDB_ROOT_USERNAME=[user] -e MONGO_INITDB_ROOT_PASSWORD=[secret] mongo`